 Clayton and Carol Paul Fund for Animal Welfare

-The Clayton and Carol Paul Fund for Animal Welfare provides monetary grants to (1) animal humane societies, (2) animal shelters, (3) animal adoption agencies, (4) low-cost spay-neuter clinics, (5) individual wildlife rehabilitators, (6) as well as other deserving animal welfare organizations, in order to allow these volunteer organizations to use their enormous enthusiasm, drive and willingness to reduce animal suffering and homelessness through the monetary maintenance of their organizations where little or no monetary funds existed previously.
-Applicants must be based in or providing animal services in Central Georgia, and grant amounts may vary, but will not usually exceed $2,000.
+The Clayton and Carol Paul Fund for Animal Welfare provides monetary grants to (1) animal humane societies, (2) animal shelters, (3) animal adoption agencies, (4) low-cost spay-neuter clinics, (5) individual wildlife rehabilitators, (6) as well as other deserving animal welfare organizations.

-Deadlines: CFCG will review submitted grant applications quarterly in January, April, July, and October.
-If you have an emergency need that cannot wait until the next quarter, please contact Julia Wood at (478) 750-9338 or via email.
+If you have an emergency need that cannot wait until the next deadline, please contact Alex Leahy at (478) 750-9338 or via email.

 Barnesville-Lamar Community Foundation's Grant Program